-For the modern era, the fullest, richest articulation of the central image of freedom of the press is to be found in the Supreme Court's 1964 decision in New York Times Co. v.
+the fullest, richest articulation of the central image of freedom of the press is to be found in the Supreme Court's 1964 decision in New York Times Co. v.
 Sullivan.
 No Supreme Court case of this century is more important to our notion of what press freedom means.
-It was one of those rare decisions that provided a conceptual framework and an idiom for its time.
+It was one of those rare decisions that provided a conceptual framework and an idiom for its time."
+Lee C. Bollinger, Images of a Free Press 2 (1991).